openstax/napkin-notes/rich/oscms-init-migrations.md

 # Use "faculty.csv" and "contact_infos.sql" to generate a csv list of faculty users and import the list into cms system.
 # see https://github.com/openstax/openstax-cms/blob/master/accounts/test_users.csv for an example import file

-# Import users into csm
+# Import users into cms
 oscms$ python manage.py import_users users.csv

 ```